Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit and sync features/README.md

 2. Generate the geodatabase sync task to create geodatabase parameters by passing in an envelope extent as the parameter.
 3. Create a geodatabase job, passing in the parameters and a path to where the geodatabase should be downloaded locally.
 4. Start the job and get a geodatabase as a result.
+5. Set the sync direction.
-5. Load the geodatabase and get its feature tables.
+6. To enable editing, load the geodatabase and get its feature tables.
 Create feature layers from the feature tables and add them to the map's operational layers collection.
-6. Set the sync direction.
 7. Create geodatabase job passing in the parameters and geodatabase as arguments.
 8. Start the sync job to synchronize the edits.